 Key takeaways

-Monetary policy, defined as central bank target interest rates, remains restrictive around the globe.
-However, policy has begun gradually easing, with central bank rate cuts exceeding hikes starting in the fourth quarter of 2023 as inflation began trending lower.
-Investors anticipate modest rate cuts from other major central banks in addition to the Fed.
+Monetary policy, defined as central bank target interest rates, remains restrictive in most geographies around the globe.
+However, policy is easier overall, with central bank rate cuts exceeding hikes starting in the fourth quarter of 2023 and continuing through the current quarter.
+The Fed remains an outlier; as several other major central banks have cut rates multiple times this year, including the Bank of England, European Central Bank, Bank of Canada and the Reserve Bank of Australia.

 As always, we value your trust and are here to help in any way we can.
 Please do not hesitate to let us know if we can help address your unique financial situation or be of assistance.